My Greatest Adventure

-My Greatest Adventure was a DC Comics comic book that began in 1955 and is best known for introducing the superhero team Doom Patrol.
+My Greatest Adventure is a DC Comics comic book that began in 1955 and is best known for introducing the superhero team Doom Patrol.

 Publication history

-The title was originally an anthology series with adventure stories told in the first person narrative.
-Over time the types of stories changed from simple adventure to science fiction.
+The title was originally an anthology series with adventure stories told in the first-person narrative.
+Over time the types of stories changed from simple adventure stories to science fiction.
 With issue #80 (June 1963), the anthology format was dropped and replaced with stories featuring the Doom Patrol.
 Issue #85 was the last to bear the My Greatest Adventure title; the series was renamed The Doom Patrol going forward from issue #86.

-Issues #80-85 were reprinted as part of The Doom Patrol Archives, Vol. 1 (2002, ISBN 1-56389-795-4).
+Issues #80–85 were reprinted as part of The Doom Patrol Archives, Vol. 1 (2002, ISBN 1-56389-795-4).